dmulyalin/ttp/docs/source/Forming Results Structure/Group Name Attribute.rst

 Group Name Attribute
 ====================

-Group attribute *name* used to uniquely identify group and its results within results structure.
-This attribute is a dot separated string, there is every dot represents a next level in hierarchy.
-This string is split into **path items** using dot character and converted into nested hierarchy of dictionaries and/or lists.
+The group ``name`` attribute uniquely identifies a group and places its results within the results structure.
+It is a dot-separated string where each dot represents the next level of hierarchy.
+The string is split into **path items** using the dot character and converted into a nested hierarchy of dictionaries and/or lists.

 Consider a group with this name attribute value::